-If you are engaged in a trade or business, and you make certain payments to persons other than corporations, you may be required to file an information return.
+If you are engaged in a trade or business and you make certain payments to persons other than corporations, you may be required to file an information return.
 This is true for all types of payors: individuals, partnerships, associations, corporations, or any other entity engaged in a trade or business.
 The following is a partial list of payments that require an information return.
 Minimum payment amounts requiring a return are listed where applicable.
 This list is intended only as a general reminder.
-You can obtain detailed instructions from us or the IRS.
+You can obtain detailed instructions from the IRS or from us.